Average Collection Period Ratio and QuickBooks 2014

 The income statement shown also doesn’t break out sales into credit and cash components.

 Suppose that in the business you run, the average accounts receivable is $60,000.
 Further suppose that your average credit daily sales equal $1,000.
 Using the formula just given, you can calculate the average collection period as follows:

 This formula returns the value 60.
 In this case, your business has 60 days of sales in accounts receivable.

 The guideline about the average collection period is that it should tie to your payment terms.
-If your average number of days of credit sales in accounts receivable equals 60, for example, your payment terms should probably be something like net 60 days (which means customers are supposed to pay you in 60 days or less).
+If your average number of days of credit sales in accounts receivable equals 60, for example, your payment terms should probably be something like net 60 days (which means that customers are supposed to pay you in 60 days or less).